bootstrapworld/curriculum/lessons/functions-dr/langs/en-us/slides.md

 {layout="Investigate"}
 # Rocket Height!

 Once you've completed the Design Recipe page for `rocket-height`, type the code into definitions area, replacing any missing and incorrect code with your own.
-When it's working correctly, explore the other functions in the file.
+When it's working correctly, explore the other functions in the file.{style="font-size:16pt"}

-Here are some suggestions to guide you:
+Here are some suggestions to guide you:{style="font-size:16pt"}
-- Remove the comment from before the `(start rocket-height)` and test the program.
+- Remove the comment from before the `(start rocket-height)` and test the program.{style="font-size:16pt"}
-- Put the comment back in front of `(start rocket-height)`, remove the comment from `(graph rocket-height)`, and test the program.
+- Put the comment back in front of `(start rocket-height)`, remove the comment from `(graph rocket-height)`, and test the program.{style="font-size:16pt"}
-- Try out `(space rocket-height)`
+- Try out `(space rocket-height)`{style="font-size:16pt"}
-- Try out `(everything rocket-height)`
+- Try out `(everything rocket-height)`{style="font-size:16pt"}

 ---
 {layout="Synthesize"}